|Hey Education Law Center |

 Although SFRA was written for the benefit of poor and working class non-Abbotts, journalistically and in blogs, low-income non-Abbotts are the forgotten districts of New Jersey.
 Although there are 78 districts in DFGs A and B who are not Abbotts and 64 non-Abbotts in DFG CD, these districts get very little attention and Christie has ignored them, just like the NJ Supreme Court has.
 Chris Christie spoke of NJ's heavy tax burden, and yet he didn't mention the poor non-Abbotts where the tax burden is the highest, services usually the worst, and where housing values are falling.

 The disparities in state aid and spending between Abbotts and poor non-Abbotts are very stark.
 Of the 37 districts in NJ who have Local Fair Shares below $5,000 per student, 20 are Abbotts and they get $15,600 per student, on average.
-The 17 non-Abbotts among the poorest only get $10,400.
+The 17 non-Abbotts among the poorest only get $10,400 per student.

 The Abbotts also get two years of universal Pre-K whereas poor non-Abbotts get nothing.
 Although not all Abbott facilities are superb, there are more finely built, state-funded new buildings there than there are in poor non-Abbotts.